guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 Documentation has to provide an overview of pagination and its importance in retrieving large datasets efficiently.

 A chapter on pagination in API is available at the [X Developer Platform](https://developer.x.com/en/docs/twitter-api/pagination).
-The chapter, titled *Pagination*, includes:
+The chapter includes:
 - use cases for pagination,
 - pagination token definitions,
 - fundamentals of pagination,
 - pagination examples.

 The chapter covers all aspects of managing pagination for developers using X's API, beginning from short explanation what pagination is.

 ### 2. Pagination Parameters